 Next steps: there is a more reliable way to determine if a plant is a species or hybrid, and that is to self the plant (breed with itself).
 If the plant is a species, the offspring will all be uniform; however, if it is a hybrid then the traits will be more widely distributed across the siblings.
 I have pollinated my plant and am currently waiting on the seed pod (which I’ll sow and grow up to see if it’s a species or not).

 Phal bastianii Care

 Regardless of all of that, this plant grows well and is easy to care for.
-It gets my standard phalaenopsis potting mix with 25-30% sphagnum moss to perlite, bark and charcoal.
+It gets my standard summer-blooming phalaenopsis potting mix with 25-30% sphagnum moss to perlite, bark and charcoal.
 The pot is watered as the roots approach dryness and receives moderately bright light in front of an east-facing window.
-Interestingly, phal bastianii has a unique quality in which the flower can fade over time.
-This trait can be passed on to their progeny/hybrids which has some interesting potential for flowers that change color after opening.
+Interestingly, phal bastianii has a unique quality in which the flower color fades over time.
+This trait can be passed on to their progeny/hybrids which has some interesting potential for flowers which can change color after opening.